MikeHLee/pyGAM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1208723.svg)](https://doi.org/10.5281/zenodo.1208723)

-# pyGAM
+# pyGAM2
-Generalized Additive Models in Python.
+Generalized Additive Models in Python, with modern python support (<= 3.11)

+### Disclaimer
+This project would not exist if it were not for the excellent prior work of users
+- dswah & colleagues (original implementation)
+- jmahlik (python 3.11 support)

 <img src=imgs/pygam_tensor.png>